March 2024

 Info

-Take and connect the gray together with the girl as a figure.
+Take and tie the gray together with the girl as a figure.
 A young swan stretches its neck, down and up again, through the surface, like an 8.

 The depth of the pond is visible in the pond.
 And as you said; maybe show the paintings in front of a pond.
-Without knowing what I had written.
+Without knowing what I wrote.

-The Swan said; set up, bind, cut, dive.
+The swan said; set up, tie, cut, dive.
 With your neck like an 8.

 Julia Sjölin.
 Photo: Dani Tejedera

 Julia Sjölin (b.
 1992, Skellefteå), visual artist active in Berlin and Stockholm.
-She has a Master's degree from the Academy of Arts in Malmö, 2020.
+She holds a Master's degree from the Malmö Academy of Fine Arts, 2020.

-Julia Sjölin received the Art Academy's exhibition grant from Gerard Bonnier's fund in 2022.
-The grant includes an exhibition at the Art Academy, funds to carry out the exhibition and an exhibition catalogue.
+Julia Sjölin received the Academy of Fine Arts' exhibition scholarship from the Gerard Bonnier Fund in 2022.
+The scholarship includes an exhibition at the Academy of Fine Arts, funds to carry out the exhibition, and an exhibition catalog.

 Text written by Joline Uvman

-In Julia Sjölin's work, femininity looms large.
-And as impossible as femininity may feel, just as impossible Sjölin's work can be perceived at first glance.
+In Julia Sjölin, femininity looms.
+And as impossible as femininity can feel, Sjölin's work can be perceived as equally impossible at first glance.

 In Sjölin's studio, large paintings lie on the floor.
-The motifs are abstract and elusive, repelling.
-The colors seem both too gray and too bright at the same time.
-The brushstrokes are in many thick layers, thin and thick in turn.
-They seem to be painted in the moment without much thought - more like a whim.
+The motifs are abstract and elusive, repellent.
+The colors seem both too gray and too garish at the same time.
+The brushstrokes are in many dense layers, alternately thin and thick.
+They seem as if painted in the moment without much thought – rather as if by inspiration.

-It is when the paintings and video works are juxtaposed that the feeling of impossibility arises.
-The viewer is therefore required to be both attentive and persistent - for it is in the contrasts and contradictions that we can bring clarity to where Sjölin herself is and on what premises her work exists.
+It is when the paintings and video works are placed next to each other that that feeling of impossibility arises.
+As a viewer, therefore, both attention and perseverance are required – because it is in the contrasts and contradictions that we can clarify where Sjölin herself is and on what premises her works exist.

 (Did any artist ever paint the Virgin at night?)